alkryzhanov/Fighters-Game/README.md

 # Fighters game :muscle::facepunch::boom:

+Here I had the opportunity to create an interesting game by following the necessary requirements and creating the necessary functions.

 ## 1) Create a Fighter:

 You should create a function or class **‘Fighter’** which takes an object with fighter properties and returns interface with fighter methods: